 Sometimes kissing a girl is enough to tingle a man down to the toes.
 Sometimes he has to keep digging deeper, removing more clothes, grinding closer, just to get the same tingle, approximated or facsimile.
+He becomes like a relentless miner dredging with his lips for that tingle.
 Sometimes even after sex he still doesn't get the tingle, so then maybe without a condom?
 You know, to feel something?
 Anything?
 If that doesn't work, then tell her we love her.
-She does too?
+She loves us, too?
+Does that help with the tingle?
 Uh-oh.
 No, still no tingle.
 Then marriage.
 Still no tingle - so kids.
 On and on, when with the right girl a single kiss would have been good enough to know, for sure, electricity existed.

-Every minute we stick around is a minute that could be spent running for our lives.
+Every minute we stick around is a minute we're not running for our lives.

 What or who we're running from is irrelevant when there's so many goddamned directions to choose from.
 Netflix Boulevard crawls with them, so why feign rootedness?
-Where is the fleeting urgency?
-Our monster monsoon has waited long enough in heaven's white[-padded room.
-Let it come down, eclipse the infinity of our perception so we might once more behold the outline of that dirty finite door.
+Where is the fleeting urgency to slow down?
+Our monster monsoon has waited long enough in heaven's white-padded room.
+Let it come down and eclipse the infinity of our perception so we might once more behold the outline of that dirty finite door.
 Let us be washed away in high floating style.
 Bitches be full of tricks.
 We can stay and be buried or be free and frozen in the Torrence's bit-torrent maze.